edgi-govdata-archiving/web-monitoring-versionista-scraper/README.md

 ```

+## Deployment

+For details about how this tool is deployed to automatically scrape Versionista in production, see [`deployment.md`](deployment.md).

 ## Contributing Guidelines

 We love improvements to our tools!
 EDGI has general [guidelines for contributing](https://github.com/edgi-govdata-archiving/overview/blob/master/CONTRIBUTING.md) to all of our organizational repos.